MattScarthSaunders/discovery_service-techtest/README.md

 ## Decisions

 -   Assuming a 30s heartbeat, I'm assigning a default expiry 'age' value of 3 minutes.
 This provides a balance between tolerating network instability, client load or other intermittent issues, and still ensuring that the service remains reasonably up-to-date.
+-   Mongo structure:

+    -   single collection ('instances'), as all primary data is related to the client app instances, and group data is all derived from this.
+Given small scope of the app, this seems appropriate.

+    Pros:

+    -   can achieve desired functionality using standard queries
+    -   avoids excess storage of data

+    Cons:

+    -   no group history
+    -   potentially slower response/query times on `GET /` endpoint given large numbers of instances.